srviswan/core-life-cycle-management-svc/budget-allocator/docs/README.md

 - ✅ Cost-based allocation (up to allocated budget)
 - ✅ Yearly with monthly breakdown based on project dates
-- ✅ Hard constraint on mandatory skills
+- ✅ Hard constraint on mandatory skills with AND/OR operators
 - ✅ Priority calculation from Driver + Impact + Rank (weighted sum)
 - ✅ Waterfall allocation (highest priority first)
+- ✅ **Driver-based allocation caps** - Projects within a driver fully allocated before moving to other drivers
+- ✅ **Funding source prioritization** - Priority and rank considered within each funding_source
+- ✅ **Simplified skill system with regex** - Easy-to-use skill matching with AND/OR operators and regex patterns
 - ✅ Effort estimate integration
 - ✅ Efficiency projects (no budget, uses unallocated resources)
 - ✅ Comprehensive output with multiple analysis sheets